Who We Are

 MPE&VCA will promote the role of member firms in value creation, innovation, and economic development.
 The association holds regular conferences, training and social networking events, and presents members with a platform to engage with businesses and government in Myanmar on topical issues.

 The Myanmar Private Equity & Venture Capital Association is an independent, non-profit membership organisation incorporated in May 2019.
 The association includes the leading private equity and venture capital organisations operating in Myanmar, each of which has extensive experience working within Asia.
 These institutions have come together to highlight the importance of venture capital and private equity to the economy in supporting entrepreneurship, innovation and overall economic development.

 MPE&VCA will achieve its vision by promoting and nurturing the training and professional development of private equity and venture capital professionals in Myanmar, building local and international market awareness about the private equity and venture capital industry in Myanmar, enabling dialogue with the government and industry associations as well as building links with the Emerging Markets Private Equity Association and other regional groups.

 Our Board Members

-Trent is a Director of the Association and also represents fund manager Emerging Markets Investment Advisers, a founding member of MPE&VCA.
+Trent is the Secretary of the association and also represents fund manager Emerging Markets Investment Advisers, a founding member of MPE&VCA.

 Trent holds an MA in Economics from Cambridge University and an MSc in Econometrics and Mathematical Economics from the London School of Economics.